 Neuse River Brewing collaborated with Raleigh Rum Company on III, a Belgian Rye Tripel aged six months in rum barrels.
-The aging gives this beer a distinct flavor, imparting notes of vanilla and oak from the barrel and added complexity from the blend of sugars, the spicy rye flavor and the subtle hint of fruit that make tripels distinct.
+The aging gives this beer a distinct flavor, imparting notes of vanilla and oak from the barrel and added complexity from the blend of sugars.
 Sipping this big beer and watching the sun set over the Raleigh skyline is a treat Blackbeard never knew.

 6 Outer Banks Distilling

 6 Outer Banks DistillingManteo

 The makers of Kill Devil Rum – a spirit rumored to have gotten its name from pirates, who drank rum so strong it could “kill the devil” – have a barrel aging called Blackbeard’s Reserve.
 This rum was aged in oak barrels for three years and features a blend of Caribbean molasses and other sugars to give it a layered, intense flavor.
 Oaky, sweet and rich, they think Blackbeard would have approved.

 7 Sanctuary Vineyards

 Sanctuary Vineyards, just a few minutes’ drive from the waters of the Outer Banks where Blackbeard himself sailed, bottles up The Plank.
 This red muscadine wine is jammy and rich, with big muscadine grape flavors; the label features the fearsome visage of Blackbeard and the bottle has a real pirate feel thanks to the wax seal.
 The vineyard and tasting room are inland from the Outer Banks, but The Cotton Gin, its gift shop, has locations in Corolla, Duck and Nags Head.